← Back to ResourcesBreed Guides

 Calgary has multiple specialty veterinary cardiology options.
 Your GP vet typically refers; specialty practice handles diagnosis + treatment.

-• Western Veterinary Specialist Centre (WVSC) — multi-specialty hospital with board-certified cardiology service (DACVIM-Cardiology).
-Echo + Holter + ECG + cardiac surgery referral.
-Among the most comprehensive Doberman cardiac options in southern Alberta
+• Western Veterinary Specialist Centre (WVSC).
+Multi-specialty hospital with board-certified cardiology service (DACVIM-Cardiology).
+Echo, Holter, ECG and cardiac surgery referral.
+One of the most established Doberman cardiac options in southern Alberta

-• VCA Canada West Veterinary Specialists — multi-specialty including cardiology.
-Echo + Holter + ECG + comprehensive cardiac care
+• VCA Canada West Veterinary Specialists.
+Multi-specialty including cardiology.
+Echo, Holter, ECG and ongoing cardiac care

-• Paramount Veterinary Hospital — emergency + specialty services, cardiology referrals
+• Paramount Veterinary Hospital.
+Emergency and specialty services, with cardiology referral pathways

 What to expect: initial consultation $300–$500.
 Comprehensive workup: $1,000–$2,500 first visit.
 Annual follow-up: $500–$1,500.
 Treatment monitoring (if DCM diagnosed): $300–$600 per visit, every 3–6 months.

-Build long-term specialist relationship — not just emergency reactive care.
+Build a long-term specialist relationship, not just emergency reactive care.

 Pimobendan (Vetmedin) significantly extends life when started at appropriate stage.